vutran92/jhipster-console/README.md

 ### Add new dashboards and visualizations

-Add your JSON files in `/kibana/dashboards/` and rebuild the Kibana container to have them automatically loaded in JHipster Monitor:
+Add your JSON files in `/kibana/dashboards/` and rebuild the Kibana container to have them automatically loaded in JHipster Console:

     docker-compose build

 ### Save your searches, visualization and dashboards as JSON for auto import

 Searches, visualization and dashboards created in Kibana can be exported using the _Settings_ > _Objects_ menu.
 You can extract the JSON description of a specific object under the `_source` field of the export.json file.
 You can then put this data in a JSON file in one of the `kibana/dashboard` sub-folder for auto-import.

 To try out imports without rebuilding the image you can use the `kibana/load-localhost.sh` script.

 ### Install Kibana plugins

 To install Kibana plugins, modify the `kibana/Dockerfile` and add the following line:

     RUN kibana plugin --install elastic/timelion